godotengine/godot-docs/classes/class_xmlparser.rst

 - :ref:`String<class_String>` **get_named_attribute_value** **(** :ref:`String<class_String>` name **)** |const|

-Gets the value of a certain attribute of the current element by name.
+Gets the value of a certain attribute of the current element by ``name``.
 This will raise an error if the element has no such attribute.

 ----